remysucre/bye-bye-zuck-n-musk/README.md

 To celebrate the beginning of the downfall of facebook and twitter and to accelerate their implosion, I have compiled a list of alternative platforms that are less evil.
 PRs are welcome.

+## Principles
+- The platform must not sell user data.
+- The platform should be mature with a healthy community of active users.
+- The platform can be commercial, but with a healthy bussiness model that does not abuse its users.

 ## Instant messaging
 - [Signal](https://signal.org/)